nasan92/learnpowershell/README.md

 ### LAB
 [LAB - Objects](/04_Objects/LAB_objects.md)

 ## 05 - Data structures
-- Data structures
+From Wikipedia:
+"In computer science, a data structure is a data organization, management, and storage format that enables efficient access and modification.
+More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data, i.e., it is an algebraic structure about data."

+### Arrays
+If you imagine a int variable as a simple box then an array is a lot of boxes taped together.
+In other Word an array is a list of items represented by a single variable

 - Arrays
   - Defining Arrays
   - Reading Array Elements
   - Modifying Elements in an Array
   - Adding Elements to an Array
+### ArrayLists
 - ArrayLists
   - Adding Elements to an ArrayList
   - Removing Elements from an ArrayList
+### Hashtables
 - Hashtables
   - Reading Elements from Hashtables
   - Adding and Modifying Hashtable items

+### Custom Objects
 - Creating Custom Objects